VPN Logging Policies: What 'No Logs' Actually Means

 Self-reported 'no logs' policies are words.
 They can say anything.
 Independent audits — where a security firm examines the VPN provider's infrastructure and verifies that the claimed policies are actually implemented — are more meaningful.
 Mullvad, ProtonVPN, ExpressVPN, and NordVPN have all commissioned third-party audits with varying scope.

-Here's the thing — even audits are snapshots.
+Even audits are snapshots, though.
 An audit verifies what was in place at audit time.
 What happens a year later, after staff changes, acquisitions, or government pressure, isn't covered.
 The VPN's track record when actually tested by law enforcement is more meaningful than any audit.

 The Canary and the Warrant Tests